Post Bariatric And Massive Weight Loss Body Contouring Surgery

-Face Rejuvenation After Massive Weight Loss
+Facial Rejuvenation After Massive Weight Loss

 Vast weight loss can affect the face as well.
 The loose body skin can often be hidden under clothing, but it is not so easy to conceal loose skin on the face.
 Significant weight loss can cause slack skin in the forehead, drooping of the upper eyelids, bags under the eyes, new lines in the cheeks and a sagging jaw line and neck.
 Although the patient may feel in better health and more energetic, weight loss may age an individual’s facial appearance.
 For these patients, a facelift or neck lift may be a good solution.
-For a balanced and natural appearing result, an eyebrow lift and upper and lower eyelid lifts may be indicated as well.
+For a balanced and natural appearing result, upper and lower blepharoplasty may be indicated as well.
 All these procedures can be done at the same time.
 Recovery is approximately two weeks.